 Overview

-The Utah Department of Transportation (UDOT), in partnership with Zion Canyon and the National Parks Services, is undertaking a significant project to install middle-mile fiber optics to support last-mile connectivity to communities along State Route 9.
+The Utah Department of Transportation (UDOT), in partnership with the National Parks Service, is undertaking a significant project to install middle-mile fiber optics to support last-mile connectivity to communities along State Route 9 and the Zion-Mount Carmel Highway.
 This initiative is part of UDOT's broader effort to expand and modernize the state's fiber optic infrastructure, enhancing connectivity and supporting Intelligent Transportation Systems (ITS) throughout Utah.
-The project focuses on improving communication capabilities, safety, and overall visitor experience in Zion National Park.

 Key Components